hfaarcom/haffar-docs/README.md

 3- in this docs i'm gonna mention every end point + its details

 4- in error case the returned data gonna be like:

 {‘error’: Error Line}

-5- data fields if u want u can check it :
+5- database fields if u want u can check it :
 ```python
 class Product(models.Model):
     date = models.DateField(null=True, blank=True, auto_now_add=True)